sankapoo/taxonomy-knowledge-docs-cb/corporate_internet_banking.md

+Early Beginnings (1990s)
+In the 1990s, SBI began its digital transformation journey by introducing basic electronic banking services.
+During this period, the bank focused on automating its operations and offering services like ATMs and phone banking.
+However, the concept of internet banking was still in its infancy, and corporate banking largely relied on traditional methods such as in-branch transactions and paper-based processes.

+Introduction of Internet Banking (Early 2000s)
+SBI launched its internet banking platform in the early 2000s, marking a significant milestone in its digital journey.
+Initially, the platform catered primarily to retail customers, offering services like balance inquiries, fund transfers, and bill payments.
+Recognizing the growing demand for digital solutions among corporate clients, SBI soon extended its internet banking services to businesses.

+The Corporate Internet Banking (CIB) platform was designed to meet the complex needs of businesses, enabling them to manage their accounts, initiate transactions, and access financial reports online.
+This move significantly reduced the reliance on physical branches and streamlined banking operations for corporate clients.

+Expansion and Enhancements (Mid-2000s to 2010s)
+Over the years, SBI continuously upgraded its CIB platform to offer a more comprehensive suite of services.
+Key enhancements included:

+Multi-Level Authorization: To ensure security and compliance, SBI introduced multi-level authorization for corporate transactions, allowing businesses to define roles and permissions for their employees.

+Integration with ERP Systems: SBI integrated its CIB platform with Enterprise Resource Planning (ERP) systems, enabling seamless data flow between corporate clients' internal systems and the bank.

+Customized Solutions: SBI offered tailored solutions for different types of businesses, including SMEs, large corporations, and government entities.
+Features like bulk payment processing, payroll management, and tax payments were added to cater to specific needs.

+Focus on Security and Compliance
+As cyber threats became more sophisticated, SBI prioritized the security of its CIB platform.
+The bank implemented advanced security measures, including:

+Two-factor authentication (2FA) for login and transactions.

+Encryption of data to protect sensitive information.

+Regular security audits and updates to address vulnerabilities.

+SBI also ensured compliance with regulatory requirements, such as the Reserve Bank of India's (RBI) guidelines on internet banking.

+Recent Developments (2020s)
+In the 2020s, SBI further enhanced its CIB platform to align with the evolving needs of businesses.
+Key developments included:

+Mobile Banking Integration: SBI introduced mobile-friendly features, allowing corporate clients to access banking services on the go.

+API Banking: The bank embraced open banking by offering APIs (Application Programming Interfaces) to enable seamless integration with third-party applications and fintech solutions.

+AI and Analytics: SBI leveraged artificial intelligence and data analytics to provide corporate clients with insights into their financial performance and cash flow management.

+Impact and Future Outlook
+SBI's Corporate Internet Banking platform has transformed the way businesses manage their finances, offering convenience, efficiency, and security.
+By embracing digital innovation, SBI has strengthened its position as a leader in corporate banking in India.

+Looking ahead, SBI is likely to continue investing in emerging technologies like blockchain, machine learning, and cloud computing to further enhance its CIB offerings.
+The bank's focus on customer-centric solutions and digital transformation ensures that it remains at the forefront of corporate banking in the digital age.

+In summary, SBI's Corporate Internet Banking journey reflects its commitment to leveraging technology to meet the needs of its corporate clients.
+From its early beginnings to its current state-of-the-art platform, SBI has consistently evolved to provide secure, efficient, and innovative banking solutions.

 What is Corporate Internet Banking?
 Corporate Internet Banking (CINB) of State Bank of India is the channel which facilitates Corporate Customers (any non- individual customer such as firms, companies, trusts, partnerships, proprietorship concerns etc.) to carry out banking activities online anywhere and anytime, aided with the power and convenience of the internet.